What is a One-Way Confidentiality Agreement?

-Information is not deemed to be confidential if it:
+Information is considered not to be confidential if it:

-- is already known to the party receiving the confidential information prior to disclosure
+is already known to the party receiving the confidential information prior to its disclosure

-- comes into the possession of the receiving party from a third party who did not violate any contractual or legal obligations himself by disclosing this information
+comes into the possession of the receiving party from a third party who did not violate any contractual or legal obligations themselves by disclosing the information, or

-- is required to be disclosed by law or rules of any court
+is required to be disclosed by law or under the rules of any court

 How long should confidential information remain confidential for?

-What are the remedies available for breach of confidential information?
+What remedies are available for breaches of confidential information?